99harsh/99harsh/README.md

-Hi there 👋, I'm Harsh!
+## Hi there 👋, I'm Harsh!

-👨‍💻 I'm a dedicated MERN stack developer driven by a passion for crafting dynamic and engaging web and mobile applications.
+👨‍💻 I'm a dedicated MERN stack developer driven by a passion for crafting dynamic and engaging web applications.

-About Me
+## About Me

-🔭 I’m currently working on various web and app development projects.
+🔭 I’m currently working on various web development projects.

 🌱 I’m constantly learning and improving my skills in the MERN stack (Express.js, React.js, Node.js, MySQL).

-💬 Ask me about JavaScript, React, Node, or anything related to web and app development.
+💬 Ask me about JavaScript, React, Node, or anything related to web development.

 📫 How to reach me: agrawal.21.harsh@gmail.com

 ⚡ Fun fact: I love solving complex coding challenges and turning ideas into reality through code.

-Skills
+## Skills

 Front-End: React, HTML, CSS, JavaScript